 Application for certification of the South Australian water infrastructure access regime

-On 11 November 2016 the National Competition Council received an application under section 44M of the Competition and Consumer Act 2010 (CCA) from the Premier of South Australia, the Hon Jay Weatherill MP, for certification of the South Australian third-party access regime for water infrastructure services (Regime).
-Certification is sought for specified bulk water transport pipelines operated by SA Water set out in Part 9A of the Water Industry Act 2012 (SA).
+On 11 November 2016, the NCC received an application under section 44M of the Competition and Consumer Act 2010 (CCA) from the Premier of South Australia, the Hon Jay Weatherill MP, for certification of the South Australian third-party access regime for water infrastructure services (Regime).
+Certification was sought for specified bulk water transport pipelines operated by SA Water set out in Part 9A of the Water Industry Act 2012 (SA).

 A copy of the application and the relevant legislation is available under the Application tab to the left.
 The Council invited interested parties to make written submissions on the application by 19 December 2016.
 The Council did not receive any submissions.

 The Council published its draft recommendation on 3 March 2017, with submission closing on Monday 20 March 2017.
 The Council did not receive any submissions.

 The Council provided its final recommendation to the Commonwealth Minister on 22 March 2017.

 If you would like to be kept informed of developments with the application, please download and complete the Registration of Interest form below and email it to email@example.com.